WayfindEntertainment/WayfindPC/README.md

 - Formatting with Prettier
 - Built-in `format` and `lint` commands
 - VSCode support preconfigured
+- Supports JS, JSON, CSS, HTML, PHP, Markdown, and YAML
-- No need to clutter your dev dependencies with all of the extra boilerplate
+- No need to clutter your dev dependencies with all of the extra boilerplate or additional plugins
 - **Only one devDependency needed: `wayfindpc`!**

 ## 📦 What It Does